alaca/WP-Performance/readme.txt

 == Description ==

-WP Performance is a performance plugin that aims to make that "speed up" process a bit simpler by adding a variety of performance tweaks to your WordPress site.
+WP Performance is a cache & performance plugin that aims to make that "speed up" process a bit simpler by adding a variety of performance tweaks to your WordPress site.
 This plugin generates static html files from your dynamic content, and it uses mod_rewrite to load cache files which is the fastest method.

 ### Multisite Support ###